dahlbaek/datapackage-py/README.md

 #       schema: [Object] } ] }
 ```

-An `infer` method has found all our files and inspected it to extract useful metadata like profile, encoding, format, Table Schema etc. Let's tweak it a little bit:
+The `infer` method has found all our files and inspected them to extract useful metadata like profile, encoding, format, Table Schema etc. Let us tweak it a little bit:

 ```python
 package.descriptor['resources'][1]['schema']['fields'][1]['type'] = 'year'